SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 > **💡 Note**<br>
 > - There are conversion rules when assigning a source to a target data object that have different types.
 For more information, see the topic [Assignment and Conversion Rules](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconversion_rules.htm) in the ABAP Keyword Documentation, especially for complex types, since elementary types are usually demonstrated in the cheat sheet.
 > - There are many ways to assigning values to data objects in ABAP.
-Assignments with the assignment operator `=` are mostly used here.
+They occur in the context of various ABAP statements.
+Here, assignments with the assignment operator `=` are mostly used.
 > - In older ABAP code, you may see `MOVE ...
 TO ...` statements for value assignments.
 These statements are obsolete.
 They are not to be confused with `MOVE-CORRESPONDING` statements for complex types.
 These are not obsolete.

 The following code snippet shows several ways to assign values to data objects.